Wedding Bar Options

 • His & Hers drinks

-• Seasonal selections that match the wedding aesthetic
+• Seasonal options that match your wedding’s aesthetic

 Wedding signature drink station.

-For more classic or budget-conscious weddings, beer and wine only is absolutely acceptable - especially when paired with great food and music.
+For couples seeking a more classic or budget-conscious approach, beer and wine only is a perfectly acceptable bar choice—especially when paired with great food and music.
+This option is ideal for more intimate or casual weddings.

 • Daytime weddings